 What do the northern lights look like?

-The Northern Lights’ look depends on solar activity.
-When the activity is low, the most common Aurora type is a glow similar to a thin cloud.
-The most common shapes of Northern Lights are arcs that can become more irregular as the activity increases.
+The Northern Lights’ look depends on solar activity and which atoms collide with protons and electrons that enter the atmosphere.
+The most common shapes of Northern Lights are arcs that can become more irregular as the activity increases, forming pillars, bands, and needles.

 Northern Lights Corona shape

-Green, yellow, lime, blue, purple and violet Aurora during a strong G3 solar storm
+Green, yellow, lime, purple and red Aurora during a strong G2 solar storm in Iceland

 Blue, purple, and pink are rarer to see and are associated with solar particles colliding with nitrogen atoms.
 These impacts occur at an altitude below 75 miles.
 Yellow and lime can be seen in higher periods of activity and are a mix of green and blue.